galaxyproject/galaxy-hub/content/news/2024-01-24-Madlanddb-update/index.md

 ### MAdLandDB releases

-There have been several releases since MAdLand DB was hosted on [Galaxy](https://usegalaxy.eu/).
+There have been several releases since MAdLandDB was hosted on [Galaxy](https://usegalaxy.eu/).

 | DATE  | #RELEASE |
 | ------------- | ------------- |